Energy-Regularized Spatial Masking: A Novel Approach to Enhancing Robustness and Interpretability in Vision Models: Scaling the Mechanism

 \subsection{General Integration Strategy}

 The core hypothesis of ERSM is that energy minimization provides a general principle for representation selection, independent of the underlying feature extractor.
-To test this, we evaluate ERSM as a modular, ``plug-and-play'' gating mechanism that can be inserted into standard convolutional backbones without architectural changes.
+To test this, we evaluate ERSM as a modular, “plug-and-play” gating mechanism that can be inserted into standard convolutional backbones without architectural changes.
+Although our experiments focus on convolutional backbones to isolate the contribution of ERSM independently of representational capacity, the Energy-Mask Layer is architecture-agnostic.
+ERSM operates on any sequence of spatial tokens, a condition satisfied by multiple vision paradigms.
+In Vision Transformers (ViT), tokens correspond directly to image patches, making ERSM integration structurally straightforward: unary and pairwise energies can be computed over patch embeddings prior to or between transformer blocks.
+This extends naturally to self-supervised variants such as MAE, which expose the same tokenized representation.
+Likewise, state-space vision architectures (e.g., Vim, VMamba) expose ordered spatial token sequences compatible with ERSM.
+We therefore view ERSM as a general energy-based token selection principle rather than a CNN-specific mechanism.
 Scaling from small models to modern backbones introduces two challenges: (1) high-dimensional feature spaces with distributed semantic signals, and (2) maintaining robust energy rankings despite complex texture biases in real-world data.
-To isolate ERSM's ability to identify intrinsic, relevant features, we adopt a frozen-backbone protocol: pretrained backbone weights are fixed up to the insertion point, and only the lightweight ERSM parameters and final classifier are trained.
-This setup treats the backbone as a fixed semantic sensor, forcing ERSM to act as a post-hoc attentional filter that distinguishes signal from noise based solely on existing feature correlations.
+To isolate ERSM's ability to identify intrinsic features independently of backbone capacity, we adopt a frozen-backbone protocol: pretrained weights are fixed up to the insertion point, and only the ERSM parameters and final classifier are trained.
+This treats the backbone as a fixed semantic sensor and forces ERSM to act as a post-hoc attentional filter operating solely on existing feature correlations.

 ERSM is inserted at the final feature layer of the backbone, just before pooling and classification.
 At this stage, representations encode high-level semantic parts rather than low-level textures, making energy-based ranking more reliable and task-relevant.
 Late insertion also minimizes computational cost by operating on the smallest feature map.
 Empirically, earlier insertion produced less stable energy scores and weaker gains, supporting the choice of a late-stage integration.